siruzhong/siruzhong/README.md

 # 👋 Profile

-Hi, I'm Siru, currently pursuing an **MPhil** degree in Data Science and Analytics at the **[HKUST (Guangzhou)](http://dsa.hkust-gz.edu.cn/)**, under the guidance of [Prof. Yuxuan Liang](https://yuxuanliang.com/) and [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
+Hi, I'm Siru, currently pursuing an **MPhil** degree in [Data Science and Analytics](http://dsa.hkust-gz.edu.cn/) at the **HKUST(GZ)**, under the guidance of [Prof. Yuxuan Liang](https://yuxuanliang.com/) and [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 My research primarily focuses on **Multi-modal** and **Data Mining**, specifically in Visual-Language Understanding, Editing, Generation, and Consistency Verification.
 I also explore innovative applications within Urban Computing.

 Concurrently, I am a **Research Intern** at **XPENG** Autonomous Driving Center, where I conduct research related to **Visual Multi-modal** and contribute to the development of the **XNGP** (Navigation Guided Pilot), under the mentorship of [Dr. Cheng Lu](https://www.linkedin.com/in/cheng-lu-5b24a739).

 Previously, I worked as a full-time **Software Engineer** at **Tencent** PCG Tech-Center from 2022 to 2023.
 During my time there, I focused on **Cloud Native Infrastructure**, enhancing QQ’s performance, and developing tools such as CodeSpaces and Workflow Engine.
-I earned my Bachelor's degree in 2022 from **[HFUT](https://ci.hfut.edu.cn/)**, School of Computer and Information.
+I earned my Bachelor's degree in 2022 from **HFUT**, [School of Computer and Information](https://ci.hfut.edu.cn/).

 **More**: